 You may forward the emails that come to your McLennan address to alternate email addresses; however, the College will not be held responsible for emails forwarded to an alternate address that may become lost or placed in junk or spam filters.

 Methods of Teaching and Learning:

-While lecture and dialogue are the primary teaching methods in this class, students will also learn through projects, readings, video, multimedia, and presentations.
-Evaluations of learning may include exams, quizzes, project presentations, and essays.
+Reading, participation on the discussion board, and writing are the primary teaching methods in this class.
+Students will also learn through projects, video, and multimedia.
+Evaluations of learning may include exams, quizzes, and essays.